jopdeklein/Handyplex/README.md

 moving your hand further away or closer to the gesture recognition point.
-Only movements in the same direction as the original gesture are considered to be repeat movements, moving your hand too far off the original part cancels the repeat action.
+Only movements in the same direction as the original gesture are considered to be repeat movements, moving your hand too far off the original axis cancels the repeat action.

 #### Fine-tuning
 If you feel gesture recognition isn't working as smoothly as in the